- Resident Resources

 Get Animals Licensed

-Stop by City Hall and get your dogs and cats licensed.
+Dogs and cats in Roseville must be licensed.
 It’s easy to do, and it helps ensure your pet’s health and safety.

 |2 Year Licenses

 | 2 Year Microchipped Only

 || Lifetime License Microchipped Only

 | 2 Year Sterilized and Microchipped